Meg7373/Project_4_Nodejs_Express/README.md

 ### Overview of the Project

 ### Functionality of the Application
+The website application takes users to the 'Login' page so that they can login to utilize the website and/or 'Create an Account' if they are not members yet.
+Once logged in, the website offers a navigation bar so that users can access the 'Home' page as well as 'Logout' anytime.
+The 'Home' page offers six coffee topics/forums for users to look over.
+If they have a question about a given topic, they click 'Enter the Discussion' button.
+Then they are given the option to ask a question where they will type in a question Topic Heading and a

 ### Technologies Utilized
+* Node.js/Express
+* HTML
+* CSS
+* Javascript
+* React
+* Bootstrap React
+* MySQL Workbench

 ### Ideas for Future Improvement
 1. Add a 'delete' button for each user if they decide they want to remove their question(s).